 - 6. Project slide 4 of the data visualization you selected in step 5 of the Teacher Preparation Section to the class and ask students to observe and interpret the visualization either individually or with a partner.
 If referencing a current event (e.g., a recent flooding), adding one or more photos will enhance the relevance of this topic. - 7.
-As a class, summarize the data visualization and tell the students that the class is going to construct a visual model to show the connection between a specific meteorological variable affected by climate change (default example: heavy precipitation) and a specific human health effect (default example: water contamination).
+As a class, summarize the data visualization and tell the students that the class is going to construct a visual model to show the connection between a specific climate change (default example: heavy precipitation) and a specific human health effect (default example: water contamination).
 This modeling activity will introduce students to the terminology that will be used in the exploration and explanation phases of this module. - 8.
 In order to create this visual model, use the template provided on slide 5 as a prompt as you ask students to respond to the following questions:

-Flooding & Human Health What is the climate driver , also called specific climate change, which is referenced by this data visualization?
-Heavy precipitation What is/are the environmental condition(s) that arise in response to this specific climate change?
+Flooding & Human Health Data Visualization: Number of days with rainfall above 1 inch in 2090: risk of flooding What is the specific climate change , also called the climate driver, which is referenced by this data visualization?
+What is/are the environmental condition(s) that arise in response to this specific climate change?
 These conditions can either create(s) or exacerbate(s) an environmental hazard.
 Flooding What is the environmental hazard being examined?
 An environmental hazard is what will directly lead to a negative health outcome.
 Together, the environmental condition(s) and the hazard(s) comprise the exposure pathway .
 Exposure to contaminated floodwaters What is/are the health effect(s) that might arise from exposure to the environmental hazard?
 Health outcomes refer to the specific impacts of the hazard on human health.
 Water-borne illness

-9. Together, this information can be used by the class to construct a visual model of this cause-effect mechanism using the template provided (see slides 5-6).
+9. Together, this information can be used by the class to construct a visual model of this causeeffect mechanism using the template provided (see slides 5-7).